VertigoRay/VertigoRay.github.io/_posts/2019-02-27-powershell-file-exists.md

 `[System]` is the default root type, so things like `[System.String]` can be shortcutted to `[String]`.
 I'll be shortcutting `[System.IO.File]` to just `[IO.File]`.

 An alternative you can use is the `[System.IO.File]::Exists()` which access the .NET method.
-This is the simplest execution, and I'm not really sure why you'd use this over `Test-Path`, but it's here for thoroughness.
+This is the simplest (aka least feature rich) test, and I'm not really sure why you'd use this over `Test-Path`.
+However, it's here for completeness.

 ```powershell
 PS > Remove-Item C:\Temp\*